essaam61/Traffic-Light-Controller/README.md

 # Traffic-Light-Controller
 Designed of a traffic light control system using CCS IDE with C programming language on Arm Cortex M4 Tiva C board as microcontroller.
+The system contains simply of two traffic lights.
+One allows cars to move from north to south, the other one allows cars to move from east to west.
+Beside each traffic, there is a pedestrian traffic light.
+The pedestrian has to press on a button to have his light green to cross the street safely.